We are planning a modern rail industry testing facility in south Wales.

 Start date: end 2017

-Partners: Neath Port Talbot Council and Powys Council.
+Partners: Neath Port Talbot Council, Powys Council and UK Government

 What we are doing

-We are developing proposals for a rail testing complex.
-This will allow rolling stock and infrastructure testing.
-The site is located at the Nant Helen surface mine and Onllwyn coal washery at the head of the Dulais and Tawe Valleys.
+The Global Centre for Rail Excellence (GCRE) will become Europe’s leading rail innovation centre, providing world class research, testing and certification of rolling stock, infrastructure and innovative new rail technologies.
+The site is located at the Nant Helen surface mine and Onllwyn coal washery at the head of the Dulais and Tawe valleys.

-- electrified high-speed outer rail testing track (6.9km) with testing speeds of up to 110mph
+- electrified high-speed outer rail testing track (6.9km) with testing speeds of potentially up to 125mph

-- electrified low-speed inner rail testing track (4.5km) with testing speeds of up to 40mph
+- electrified low-speed infrastructure testing track (4km) allowing speeds of up to 40mph

 - dual platform station environment